nyu-dl/dl4ir-doc2query/README.md

 ## Retrieving and Evaluating the Dev set

-Since queries of the set are too many (+100k), it would take a long time to retrieve all of them.
+Since queries of the dev set are too many (+100k), it would take a long time to retrieve all of them.
 To speed this up, we use only the queries that are in the qrels file:

 ```
 python ./Anserini/src/main/python/msmarco/filter_queries.py --qrels=${DATA_DIR}/qrels.dev.small.tsv \